ncsu-landscape-dynamics/futures-model-intro-notebook/README.md

 This repository is compiling GRASS GIS when a Binder image is renewed.
 The reason for compiling it is that packages from PPA don't allow compilation of using g.extension due to missing files from documentation.
-The version used is the latest master from Git.
+The version used is the latest release obtained from Git.
-This will be eventually changed to a packaged version once the issue is resolved.
+This may be eventually changed to a packaged version once the issue is resolved.

 ## Authors